sandrina-p/portfolio_v3/LEARNINGS.md

 - 🎈when using smooth scrolling on a#tag we need to handle the focus-changing ourselves because we are override the default scroll behavior.
 - 🎈Use `el.focus()` on a element inside a scrollable container, it will scroll to the element automatically (safari won't!).
 Useful to scroll between sliders on a scroll-snap container.
 - 🎈Use `animation-delay: -99s;` to start the animation from the end and stick at it.
 Useful to handle motion-reduced without disabling animations.
+- `rem` vs `px` usage: In this website, everything uses `rem` or another responsive unit.
+Although some believe we should [use `rem` only for text](https://twitter.com/a_sandrina_p/status/1258133389523259400), I didn't follow that approach on my website for a reason: Aesthetics.
+This is more than a functional portfolio - it's an "artistic place" where typography and white space play a big role in the website appearance.
+If the text size changes, its context must change as well, otherwise it won't make sense and some parts would look good (eg The introduction rectangles that contain text; The "skills" sky stars.)
+However, this does not compromise Accessibility in any way.
+Regardless of the size/zoom (up to 200%), in desktop, the page is perceivable, operable and understandable :)

 ## Cypress